cassiatorczon/cis1904-spring25/week04/Recursion.md

 length (_ : xs) = 1 + length xs
 ```

-We can define an extremely powerful `fold` function:
+For these, we can use the `fold` function:

 ```Haskell
 fold :: (a -> b -> b) -> b -> [a] -> b